AngusWebbHammond/todo-list/README.md

 ## Known Issues
 * When dragging, the wrong drop indicator can show
 * Occasionally the drag and drop feature with todo items can shuffle the items
+* Drag indicator shows on the item being dragged
+* Data is not persistant on reload